-If the Utility chooses a letter of credit as a security, it should contain the following conditions:
+If the utility chooses a letter of credit as a security, it shall contain the following conditions:

-- 1) The letter of credit is irrevocable for the period it is in effect; and - 2) The letter of credit will be in effect until a final Commission order is rendered, either approving or denying the rate increase.
+- The letter of credit is irrevocable for the period it is in effect; and 1) - 2) The letter of credit will be in effect until a final Commission order is rendered, either approving or denying the rate increase.

-If security is provided through an escrow agreement, the following conditions should be part of the agreement:
+If security is provided through an escrow agreement, the following conditions shall be part of the agreement:

-- 1) No refunds in the escrow account may be withdrawn by the Utility without the express approval of the Commission; - 2) The escrow account shall be an interest bearing account; - 3) If a refund to the customers is required, all interest earned by the escrow account shall be distributed to the customers: - 4) If a refund to the customers is not required, the interest earned by the escrow account shall revert to the Utility; - 5) All information on the escrow account shall be available from the holder of the escrow account to a Commission representative at all times;

-- The amount of revenue subject to refund shall be deposited in the escrow account within seven days of receipt; - 7) This escrow account is established by the direction of the Florida Public Service Commission for the purpose(s) set forth in its order requiring such account.
+- 1) No refunds in the escrow account may be withdrawn by the utility without the express approval of the Commission; - 2) The escrow account shall be an interest bearing account; - 3) If a refund to the customers is required, all interest earned by the escrow account shall be distributed to the customers; - 4) If a refund to the customers is not required, the interest earned by the escrow account shall revert to the utility; - 5) All information on the escrow account shall be available from the holder of the escrow account to a Commission representative at all times; - The amount of revenue subject to refund shall be deposited in the escrow account within seven days of receipt; - 7) This escrow account is established by the direction of the Florida Public Service Commission for the purpose(s) set forth in its order requiring such account.
 Pursuant to Cosentino v.
 Elson, 263 So.
 2d 253 (Fla.
-3d DCA 1972), escrow accounts are not subject to garnishments; and - 8) The Commission Clerk must be a signatory to the escrow agreement. - 9) The account must specify by whom and on whose behalf such monies were paid.
+3d DCA 1972), escrow accounts are not subject to garnishments; - 8) The Commission Clerk must be a signatory to the escrow agreement; and - 9) The account must specify by whom and on whose behalf such monies were paid.

-In no instance should the maintenance and administrative costs associated with the refund be borne by the customers.
-These costs are the responsibility of, and should be borne by, the Utility.
-Irrespective of the form of security chosen by the Utility, an account of all monies received as a result of the rate increase should be maintained by the Utility.
-If a refund is ultimately required, it should be paid with interest calculated pursuant to Rule 25-30.360(4), F.A.C.
+In no instance shall the maintenance and administrative costs associated with the refund be borne by the customers.
+These costs are the responsibility of, and shall be borne by, Alafaya.
+Irrespective of the form of security chosen by the utility, an account of all monies received as a result of the rate increase shall be maintained by the utility.
+If a refund is ultimately required, it shall be paid with interest calculated pursuant to Rule 25-30.360(4), F.A.C.

-The Utility should maintain a record of the amount of the corporate undertaking, and the amount of revenues that are subject to refund.
-In addition, after the increased rates are in effect, pursuant to Rule 25-30.360(6), F.A.C., the Utility should file reports with the Commission's Division of Economic Regulation no later than the 20th of each month indicating the monthly and total amount of money subject to refund at the end of the preceding month.
-The report filed should also indicate the status of the security being used to guarantee repayment of any potential refund.
+Alafaya shall maintain a record of the amount of the corporate undertaking, and the amount of revenues that are subject to refund.
+In addition, after the increased rates are in effect, pursuant to Rule 25-30.360(6), F.A.C., the utility shall file reports with our Division of Economic Regulation no later than the 20th of each month indicating the monthly and total amount of money subject to refund at the end of the preceding month.
+The report filed shall also indicate the status of the security being used to guarantee repayment of any potential refund.